vrishanishah20/Text-to-Sketch-Using-VAE/README.md

 ## Results (on 20 epochs)
 - Reconstruction on 5 images shown
 - Image generation performed with prompts
+- Streamlit application deployed for visualization

 ## Future Work